 - This method of mining was originally used by ancient Romans during the 1st century BC and the 1st century AD.

 - In this method, they used floods or fast-moving streams of water to reveal the veins or sheets of minerals.

 - This method was applied not only to searching mineral deposits but also for their exploitation.

 - In the Iron Age, the stone tools were used for building underground chambers, structures above the ground, and for other activities in the completed structures.

 - The stone tools were also used for grinding.
-For example quern rubbers and saddle querns discovered at High Pasture Cave, Skye, Scotland, dating back to early Iron Age.
+For example quern rubbers and saddle, querns were discovered at High Pasture Cave, Skye, Scotland, dating back to the early Iron Age.

 - Stones were also used as cobble tools.